 Dow Jones, the owners of the Wall Street Journal, turned their newspaper from a respected broadsheet, struggling to profit from its online version, into the news site with more paid subscribers than any other.
 They did this by hiring many of the brightest minds in the emerging online content sector, and, crucially, encouraged them to share their knowledge amongst themselves and with the wider company.

-Aside from helping businesses solve problems, knowledge sharing can benefit businesses, increase employee engagement and foster creativity, as discussed in this post on Business2Community.
+Aside from helping businesses solve problems, knowledge sharing can benefit businesses, increase employee engagement and foster creativity through teaching, as discussed in this post on Business2Community.
 Since employees will be encouraged to share ideas, sparks of inspiration will fly, and many will collide into fiery and creative innovations.

 When is this knowledge sharing most important?